Roboron3042/Cyberpunk-Neon/icons/README.md

 ### Linebit

 Icons at the left of the screenshots are extracted from [Linebit Android Icon Pack](https://play.google.com/store/apps/details?id=com.edzondm.linebit) and then customized one-by-one via KDE Plasma "Edit applications".
-If you need help with those, you can contact me directly for more info at robertoms258@gmail.com

 ### Candy